luyuliu/COVID19-Transit-Demand-Impact/data/census/readme.md

 It contains the county-level income information we used in the analyses.
 Table name: A14006; Median Household Income.

 ## census_occu_pop.csv
 It contains the county-level occupation information we used in the analyses.
-Table name: A17004; Industry by Occupation for Employed Civilian Population 16 years and over.
+Table name: B17008; Occupation for Employed Civilian Population 16 Years and Over.

 ## census_race.csv
 It contains the county-level age information we used in the analyses.
 Table name: A03001; Race.
 A04001; Hispanic or Latino by Race.